uikit/uikit-site/docs/pages/tab.md

 ## Usage

 The tab component consists of clickable tabs, that are aligned side by side in a list.
-Its functionality is coupled to the [Switcher component](switcher.md), which is necessary to dynamically transition through different contents using the tabbed navigation.
+Its functionality is often coupled to the [Switcher component](switcher.md), which is necessary to dynamically transition through different contents using the tabbed navigation.

 | Class/Attribute | Description                                                                                                          |
 |-----------------|----------------------------------------------------------------------------------------------------------------------|